mmhasnat17/FinalProject/readme.md

 #YelpCamp
 * The YelpCamp is the final code along project of WebDevBootCamp assigned by Colt Steele.
-* The project was scripted inside AWS Cloud9 Environment and later hosted using SalesForce Heroku.
+* The project was scripted inside AWS Cloud9 Environment and later hosted using Heroku.

 #Deployed YelpCamp Link below
 * Please copy and paste the link "https://quiet-earth-26320.herokuapp.com" in your browser to access my YelpCamp project.
 Thank you.